 And while we strive to make the tastiest Ragu or creamiest risotto we can, we must admit that no matter how well we make it, the dish will always taste better in Italy.
 In fact, each region of Italy has its own specialty dishes, from pizza in Naples to carbonara in Rome, and Ragu in Bologna to prosciutto in Parma.

-So, in this article, we take you on a virtual food tour around the country so you can find out where your favorite dishes will take you.
+From large cities to small towns, Italy has some of the best food to offer.
+So, in this article, we take you on a virtual food tour around the country so you can find out where the most delicious foods to eat in Italy will take you.

 Pizza Napoletana in Naples